Love Does Not Keep Record of Wrongs

 "சகலத்தையும் தாங்கும், சகலத்தையும் விசுவாசிக்கும், சகலத்தையும் நம்பும், சகலத்தையும் சகிக்கும்." — 1 கொரிந்தியர் 13:7 (TAOVBSI)

-This does not mean love is gullible.
-It means love refuses to permanently define someone by their past.
+This does not mean love is gullible or naive.
+It means love refuses to permanently define someone by their past failures.
+Love actively chooses to believe in the possibility of transformation.

 Barnabas and Paul (பர்னபாவும் பவுலும்)